 In Italy, penne is traditionally boiled for 12 minutes until al dente then combined with sauce in a shallow pan.

 Ziti is often cooked for only 5-8 minutes until it starts to soften but it still undercooked.
 It then gets added to a casserole dish with cheese and baked until deliciously browned on top.
 This dish is a lot like Mac n Cheese.

 Penne pairs with

-Although penne pairs well with almost any sauce, it works brilliantly with chunky sauce, chunky meat and vegetables.
+Although penne pairs well with almost any sauce, it works brilliantly with chunky sauce, big hunks of meat, and vegetables.
 Oil-based or cream sauces both complement penne well.